cloudfoundry/eirini-release/README.md

 By default, this is will install the `latest` tag of any image that was overriden.
 To change that, you'd have to set `eirini.opi.image_tag` as well.
 As of now, all the overriden images need to have same tag.
 If a staging image needs to be updated, all the staging images must be updated.

-### Diego staging

-By default, Eirini now stages applications using Kubernetes pods.
-This currently breaks some [CATS](https://github.com/cloudfoundry/cf-acceptance-tests).
-For list of CATS that are breaking in our pipeline you can check our [CI config](https://github.com/cloudfoundry-incubator/eirini-ci/blob/master/pipelines/modules/opi-skipped-cats.yml).
-You can enable staging using Diego by add `ENABLE_OPI_STAGING: false` in `env` section of your values.yaml.
-This will use more resources.

 ### CF acceptance tests

 As part of our development process we continuously test against the [Cloud Foundry Acceptance Tests](https://github.com/cloudfoundry/cf-acceptance-tests).
-Currently Eirini (with OPI staging enabled) passes `110 tests`.
+Currently Eirini passes `110 tests`.
 The test suites that we currently have enabled are:

 * apps
 * detect
 * docker